 - Internal links - analysis and review of existing internal links and identifying opportunities for improvement.

-Can a website audit improve my site's performance?
+Can auditing my website improve my site's performance?

 The impact of speed and ease of use can have a direct impact on conversion, but different and more focused analysis on how customers interact with your website can be achieved through usability testing, and that can be important for keeping people engaged with your website so they stay instead of dropping off.